dmauser/azure-routeserver/ars-nhip/README.md

 show ip bgp neighbors 10.0.0.132 advertised-routes show ip bgp neighbors 10.0.0.133 received-routes show ip bgp neighbors 10.0.0.133 advertised-routes

+# Questions:
+# 1) Does spoke 1 and 2 know are communicating correctly after next hop ip pointing to the Load Balancer?
+# 2) If you bring the other NVA back online again, what happens?
 ```

 ## Task 5: (Bonus) Configuring Internet Breakout